Twinning Learning Programme

 Cities of all sizes can apply as long as they comply with the eligibility criteria.

-While completing the Twin City application form, applicant cities are requested to rank the top 5 pilot activities (of the 25 pilot activities available), in order of preference, based on the applicant city’s climate priorities and learning needs.
-Please note that your selection will serve NetZeroCities consortium partners as a guidance in the matching process, but this will not guarantee that you will be paired with one of the selected options.
+While completing the Twin City application form, applicant cities are requested to rank the top 3 Mission Cities, in order of preference, based on the applicant city’s climate priorities and learning needs.
+Please note that your selection will serve the NZC consortium partners as a guidance in the matching process, but this will not guarantee that you will be paired with one of the selected options.

-Yes, but the priority is given to international collaboration to maximise the learning potential.
+Yes, international collaboration is encouraged to maximise the learning potential.

-Please refer to the Twin Cities Cohort 3 Call Guidelines which outlines the selection and matching process and considerations.
+Please refer to the Twin Cities Call Guideline which outlines the selection and matching process and considerations.

-No. This Call is for Non-Mission Cities i.e. cities who are not part of the EU Cities Mission (those listed among the 112 Mission Cities), and who are not already part of the Twinning and Pilot Cities Programmes.
+No. This Call is for Mission-minded Cities i.e. cities who are not part of the EU Cities Mission (those listed among the 112 Mission Cities).
+Pilot cities that are not Mission cities can apply.

 If you have any questions about the Twinning Learning Programme, you can reach out to us via email!